mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

   db.run(combinedQuery.transactionally)
 }
 ```
 The method `transactionally` on the _combinedQuery_ will make both the insert queries in a single transaction.
 So, if one of the fails, both the inserts will be rolled back.
+We can combine multiple queries in Slick using _DBIO.seq_.
+The _seq_ method takes a vararg of _DBIOAction_ which will then execute all the actions sequentially.
+If we don't add the method `.transactionally` at the end, it will run all the queries, but without transaction.

 ### 5.3.
 Joining Tables